-St. John’s Youth ride roller coasters at amusement parks and build structures and relationships in developing countries.
+St. John’s Youth ride roller coasters at theme parks and build structures and relationships in developing countries.
 We eat pizza on retreat weekends and deliver food to the hungry and homeless.
-We hang out with other people our age and sing carols to our senior friends many times our age.
+We hang with people our age and sing carols to our senior friends many times our age.

 All of that and more makes St John’s Youth a group that comes together for worship, outreach, discipleship, fellowship…. and fun.
 St John’s is all about meeting people wherever they are in their spiritual journey and the same is true for our youth program.

 COVID-19 UPDATE: Youth Ministries currently follow the guidelines outlined in the St. John’s Regathering Plan.
-All indoor activities have been suspended.
-Limited outdoor opportunities can be viewed on our church calendar.
+Indoor activities have been suspended, but to learn more about our fall lineup of outdoor gatherings, click here.

 Acolytes serve at the altar on Sundays and other occasions.
 All youth in fifth grade or older are eligible to become Acolytes.
 Training is held periodically.
 Youth Lectors read the Old Testament and New Testament scriptures during the 9:00 Sunday service.
 Training is held individually with clergy direction.
 Youth Choir Members contribute greatly to the worship experience.

 Youth in grades 6-8 gather from 10:15-11:00 a.m. most Sunday mornings of the academic year in the lower level classrooms.
 Each week we talk about Scripture and how it relates to our lives.

 Youth in grades 9-12 are invited to participate in confirmation classes, an opportunity to grow in their relationship with God and to make a mature, public affirmation of their faith in Christ.
 Classes begin each year in January.